-- Separated cycleway on both sides of Golf Road and Grenada Street.
+- Separated cycleway on Golf Road and Grenada Street.

 - Council will prepare a detailed design of the trial bus lane for Grenada Street and Links Avenue, and an off-road bike path through Arataki Park.
 This will include signalisation of the Marlin Street and Girven Road intersection, and improved bike facilities through the Links Avenue area.

-- Late 2018/early 2019, construction will begin of the trial bus lanes, the off-road bike path through Arataki Park and the bike facilities through the Links Avenue area.
+- In 2020 construction will begin of the trial bus lane on a small section of Grenada Street, the off-road bike path through Arataki Park and the improvements in connection between Ascott Road and Concord Ave.
 Council will prepare a detailed design of the separated bike lanes on Golf Road and Grenada Street.

 - Early 2021 when construction of Baylink is completed, Council will do a full re-assessment of facilities.

-One of our projects to help make it safer and easier for people to travel between Sandhurst Drive and Golf Road is a trial bus lane along part of Grenada Street.
+To help make it safer and easier for people to travel between Sandhurst Drive and Golf Road, we have proposed a trial bus lane along part of Grenada Street.
 This proposal includes a shared bike path through Arataki Park.

 - Grenada Street bus lane trial.
 The bus lane will start next to Arataki Park at Kaimanawa Street.
 It would continue to the Girven Road intersection.